davide-maestroni/jroutine/README.md

 ##Why not RxJava?

-Among the many open source libraries, [RxJava][7] is one of the preferred choices when it comes to handle background tasks.
+Among the many open source libraries, [RxJava][rxjava] is one of the preferred choices when it comes to handle background tasks.
-Although [Reactive Extensions][8] is a great tool for managing events and composing event listeners, it has not been clearly designed with parallel programming in mind.
+Although [Reactive Extensions][reactivex] is a great tool for managing events and composing event listeners, it has not been clearly designed with parallel programming in mind.
 In fact, RxJava shows a few limits in this respect.
 The framework has once been compared, with a fitting example, to a line of domino pieces: once the first tile falls down, all the others are to follow, and there is no way to stop them other than to cut the line.
 Each time a background operation is required, the whole chain of observables/subscribers must be rebuilt from scratch, the chained functions are called recursively and many objects are created in the while.